 What is a Pacman Frog?
-OK, so the down-low on the name is as follows.
 The common name “Pac-Man frog” actually refers to a collection of eight species under the Ceratophrys genus.
 They’re all closely related, but actually different frogs—they vary in color, pattern, and a little bit in shape and size.

 So why do we call them pacman frogs?
 Well, you guessed it: it’s a reference to the popular arcade game character, whose round yellow head opens to a 45 degree angle on one side.
 While the pacman frog isn’t quite as yellow as the Pac-Man (and real life pacman frogs don’t eat aliens, either), the resemblance is totally there—especially while eating.
 I hope you agree!

 What is the scientific name for Pacman frog?
 ‘Pacman frog’ is something of a nickname.
 They are more properly known as South American horned frogs, and more scientifically known as Ceratophrys (but Pacman frog is easier to remember, and probably more fun to say).

 Pacman frogs are hitting the scene hard.
 Pet owners all over the United States are waking up to the humble pacman frog.
 Its convivial nature, delightfully cute exterior and docile temperament mean that it sits firmly on the leader board for best pet frog.

 One important thing to note early on, however, is that if you are looking for a frog to handle on a regular basis, or perhaps to snuggle up on the sofa with, this is not the frog for you.
 Some pacman frog owners report frequent positive handling, but these testimonies are fairly few and far between.
 Pacmans aren’t particularly social, or snuggly.
 More on that later.

 Here’s what I’ll be talking about in this guide: